Home » Arctic Region » Iceland Google Maps & Wiki

 The right to vote in Iceland can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Iceland.
 Dual citizenship recognized: yes, residency requirement for naturalization: 3 to 7 years.

-In case if you plan to visit Iceland for shopping, or for business porpuses, it is good to know that the national holidays in Iceland are: Independence Day, 17 June (1944).
+In case if you plan to visit Iceland for shopping, or for business porpuses, it is good to know that the national holiday(s) in Iceland are: Independence Day, 17 June (1944).

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Iceland, these are the most likely dangers you might face: earthquakes and volcanic activityvolcanism: Iceland, situated on top of a hotspot, experiences severe volcanic activity; Eyjafjallajokull (elev.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Iceland, these are the most likely dangers you might face: earthquakes and volcanic activityvolcanism: Iceland, situated on top of a hotspot, experiences severe volcanic activity; Eyjafjallajokull (elev.
 1,666 m) erupted in 2010, sending ash high into the atmosphere and seriously disrupting European air traffic; scientists continue to monitor nearby Katla (elev.
 1,512 m), which has a high probability of eruption in the very near future, potentially disrupting air traffic; Grimsvoetn and Hekla are Iceland’s most active volcanoes; other historically active volcanoes include Askja, Bardarbunga, Brennisteinsfjoll, Esjufjoll, Hengill, Krafla, Krisuvik, Kverkfjoll, Oraefajokull, Reykjanes, Torfajokull, and Vestmannaeyjar.
 What do you think?
-Are you prepared enough to visit Reykjavik and / or Iceland?
+Are you prepared enough to visit Reykjavik and/or Iceland?

-Living with the given conditions, affected by all the civilization and natural harms in Iceland, the population has to face with a death rate of 6.3 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Iceland, the population has to face a death rate of 6.3 deaths / 1,000 population (2016 estimate).

 Top of page